Oceanside Family Therapy & Assessments

 - Reports from a sibling indicating that he or she found blood encrusted razors or caught the teen in the act of self-injuring

 What Kinds of Treatments Work?

-By far, the most effective treatment for adolescent self-harming problems is family therapy.
-A skilled family therapist will be able to help improve family communication, teach conflict-resolution and problem-solving skills, and help foster more meaningful and closer relationships between parents and teens.
+A skilled child and family therapist will be able to help improve family communication, teach conflict-resolution and problem-solving skills, and help foster more meaningful and closer relationships between parents and teens.

 How Can Adolescent Self-Harm be Prevented?